dmd-program/dmd-100/topics/design_blocks.md

 # Design blocks

 Subject-matter experts are often plagued by biases that make them reliant on common and familiar paths to a solution.
-"That is the way it has always been done" or "it's just common sense" are typical phrases used by someone who has a kind of .
+"That is the way it has always been done" or "it's just common sense" are typical phrases used by someone who thinks they already have the answer to a problem.
 A bias, also called a block, can undermine innovative problem solving and inhibit creative thinking.

 On page 158 in Victor Papanek's *Design for the Real World, Human Ecology and Social  Change*, he lists seven types of blocks: